haydendonald/NodeRed-Dashbored/doc/dashbored.md

 * `restoreState`: The name of the widget (only used by generation of a temporary widget)
 * `setsState`: The name of the widget (only used by generation of a temporary widget)

+For the generated widget extra parameters can be added to set the widget settings, for example a toggle button's text can be set using:
+`<widget id="" type="toggleButton" text="TEXT"></widget>`

 ### Page
 Is a page within a dashbored with a button on the navigation bar which contains widgets and other elements.